 On one of my sites, apart from Disable Elements and WooCommerce, every other module has been activated.

-Few features about the free Kadence theme which are remarkably better than GeneratePress are;
+Few features about the Kadence free theme that are remarkably better than GeneratePress are;

 - Typography Pairing